Negombo is one of the main cities on the west coast of Sri Lanka. It is by far the closest beach you can access once you step into the island.

 The Shrine is situated approximately 50kms from Negombo.
 It would take a one hour drive to reach there.

-It would cost you only LKR 250 and train ride would cost you about LKR 150.
+It would cost you only LKR 250, and a train ride would cost you about LKR 150.

-For the train schedules you can click here and for the Bus Schedules you can click here.
+For the train schedules, you can click here, and for the Bus Schedules

 All in all, Negombo is a perfect place to start your vacation or to end it.

-It is also the perfect pit stop on your way up north if you’re traveling from the south.
+It is also the perfect pit stop on your way up north if you’re travelling from the south.

-Negombo is definitely a place you should try out during your stay.
+Negombo is a place you should try out during your stay.